These Teams Are The Best At Coming Up With Revenue Generating Ideas For Business 👌

 In this article, we will be exploring these basic human drives to understand how they influence your mindset, behaviours and even pricing transformations without you even realising it.

 In what business cultures are you most effective?
 Are there some leaders that strengthen – or undermine – your drive to succeed?
 Pricing leaders and teams respond to these questions in different ways.

 Psychologists have found that, in general, people have one of two approaches to life’s challenges and events, which they refer to as: promotion or prevention.
-In fact, our research finds that these approaches are also adopted by pricing leaders and teams too.
+In fact, our research shows that these approaches are also adopted by pricing leaders and teams too.